rschenck/VariantFilter/README.md

 # VariantFilter

 Optimized for University of Oxford Research Computing HPC.
+Also working on Stanford Sherlock and SGC HPCs.
 Can be adapted and used on others.

+# Prerequisites

+Python 3.6+.
+Required modules are in `requirements.txt`.
+Requirements can be installed using `pip install -r requirements.txt`.

 # Usage
 Example command line usage: